The importance of Estate Planning

 Changes can be made at any time, as long as you have the mental capacity to do so.

-Even if you already have a Will, you will need a CPF nomination if there are specific people or charities who you want your CPF savings to go to.
-In addition, there’s lesser administrative delay, and your beneficiaries save on the fee otherwise needs to be paid to the Public Trustee’s Office.
+Even if you already have a Will, you will need a CPF nomination as CPF savings cannot be distributed via a Will.
+Furthermore, you will likely have specific people or charities that you want to bequeath your CPF savings to.
+In addition, there’s lesser administrative delay, and your estate can avoid paying a fee to the Public Trustee’s Office for administering un-nominated CPF money.

-To make a nomination, simply fill in a CPF nomination form and submit it online, or in person at any CPF Service Centre if you’ve questions for the service officers.
+To make a nomination, simply fill in a CPF nomination form and submit it online, or in person at any CPF Service Centre.

 If you do not have a CPF nomination, your savings will be distributed according to Singapore’s intestacy Laws (or Islamic inheritance law).
 Here’s what it could look like: